 - 1/2 teaspoon unrefined sea salt

-- Preheat oven to 200 degrees and line a baking sheet with parchment paper.
+- Preheat oven to 200 degrees and line a baking sheet with parchment paper, we love this 100% ceramic non-toxic stoneware.

 - Place all ingredients in a food processor and process until well combined.

 - Using your hands, crumble the mixture onto the parchment paper.
-Transfer mixture to oven and bake for about 30 to 35 minutes.
+Transfer mixture to oven and bake for about 30 – 35 minutes.

-Vegan cheese will keep for up to a week if stored in covered container and refrigerated.
+Vegan cheese recipe will keep for up to a week if stored in covered container and refrigerated.